-- · fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - the effects of our debt level on our future financial and operating flexibility; - a decline in the volumes of NGLs delivered by our facilities; - · the failure of our credit risk management efforts to adequately protect us against customer non-payment; - · terrorist attacks aimed at our facilities; and - our failure to successfully integrate our operations with assets or companies we acquire.
+- fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - the effects of our debt level on our future financial and operating flexibility; - a decline in the volumes of NGLs delivered by our facilities; - the failure of our credit risk management efforts to adequately protect us against customer non-payment; - terrorist attacks aimed at our facilities; and - our failure to successfully integrate our operations with assets or companies we acquire.

 You should not put undue reliance on any forward-looking statements.
-When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement, in the accompanying prospectus and in our Annual Report on Form 10-K filed March 1, 2010.
+When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement, in the accompanying prospectus, in our Annual Report on Form 10-K filed March 1, 2010, our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2010, June 30, 2010 and September 30, 2010 and in Exhibit 99.2 of our Current Report on 8-K filed on November 23, 2010.